 6 According to Annex VI (Part 1, entry 1.2.3): H360 and H361 indicate a general concern for effects on both fertility and development: 'May damage/Suspected fertility or the unborn child'.
 According to the criteria, the general hazard statement can be replaced by the hazard statement indicating only the property of concern, where either fertility or developmental effects are proven to be not relevant.
-In order not to lose information from the harmonised classifications for fertility and developmental effects under Directive 67/548/EEC, the classifications have been in Table 3.1.
+In order not to lose information from the harmonised classifications for fertility and developmental effects under statements are indicated by reference in Table 3.1.